 Separating the Web Cache can improve performance by making it easier to tune the system, since it is memory intensive rather than CPU intensive.
 Separating the components can also bring cached data closer to the end user, effectively increasing security by limiting what content is cached "at the network edge" for a given user community.
 For example, in a typical inside/outside scenario, separate Web Caches can target the community with specific cached content.

-In Oracle Fusion Middleware 11g, all Oracle High Availability (HA) solutions, including Cold Failover Cluster, Data Guard, and Real Application Clusters (RAC), are supported for the OracleAS Infrastructure.
+In Oracle Fusion Middleware 11g, all Oracle High Availability (HA) solutions, including Cold Failover Cluster, Data Guard, and Real Application Clusters (Oracle RAC), are supported for the OracleAS Infrastructure.

 A distributed Oracle Portal configuration offers improved performance over a single computer configuration because you are making more software and hardware resources available to the Web portal.
 But there are other benefits.
 You can use additional servers and software to provide failover, thus ensuring system stability.
 And you can deal with wide fluctuations in the amount of work your Web portal is expected to perform over the course of a day using load balancing between multiple servers.
 Finally, you can add more servers to a distributed configuration to support more users, thus providing scalability.